OpenNMT/Hackathon/unsupervised-nmt/README.md

 ---

 *Congratulations for completing the tutorial!
-Wether you implemented the functions on your own or went through the provided implementation, we hope that you learned new things on TensorFlow, OpenNMT-tf and unsupervised and adversarial training applied on MT.*
+Wether you implemented the functions on your own or went through the provided implementation, we hope that you learned new things on TensorFlow, OpenNMT-tf and adversarial training applied to unsupervised MT.*